asciinema/asciinema/README.md

 ; Be quiet, suppress all notices/warnings, default: no quiet = true

+; Define hotkey for pausing recording (suspending capture of output), ; default: C-\
+pause_key = C-p

+; Define hotkey prefix key - when defined other recording hotkeys must ; be preceeded by it, default: no prefix prefix_key = C-a

 [play]

 ; Playback speed (can be fractional), default: 1